wtong2017/wtong2017.github.io/content/about/_index.md

 I am one of the core member in both [Pulse of HKUST](https://pulse.ust.hk) and [XR-Vis group](http://vis.cse.ust.hk/groups/xr-vis) of [VisLab](http://vis.cse.ust.hk).
 I love music and playing board games and video games.

-My Curriculum Vitae could be found [here](/cv.pdf). **I am also looking for internship opportunities for summer 2023.
+My Curriculum Vitae could be found [here](/cv.pdf). **I am also looking for research scientist or faculty position from fall 2024.
 Please feel free to contact me if you have any questions.**